sashaNull/OverTheWire-Bandit-Writeup/README.md

 bandit3@bandit:~/inhere$ cat .hidden
 pIwrPrtPN36QITSp3EQaw936yaFoFgAB
 ```
-The password to gain access to level 4 box is **pIwrPrtPN36QITSp3EQaw936yaFoFgAB**
+The password to gain access to the box in level 4 is **pIwrPrtPN36QITSp3EQaw936yaFoFgAB**

 ## :triangular_flag_on_post: Bandit Level 4 - 5